ButtercubeCreator/ButtercubeCreator/README.md

 # Buttered Enterprises:

 ### Who am I?
 I am a thirteen-year old boy who has interest in programming.
 Although I may not have real experience, I wish to be professional at this skill.
 My ethnicity is Vietnamese-American.
 I take Martial Arts class, learn Spanish, and tend to play video games.
+I also produce music and like to create origami.

 ### Interests:
  - Rhythm games